Bangkok – 5 Temples in 1 Day, A DIY Travel Guide

 What to Wear

-First off, take note that Thailand like most Asian countries is conservative, and in places of worship, wearing clothes that reveal too much skin is considered inappropriate.
+First off, take note that Thailand like most Asian countries is conservative, and in places of worship, wearing clothes that reveal too much skin is considered disrespectful.
 Therefore, wear long pants and put on something with sleeves.

 At the Grand Palace a girl beside me wasn’t allowed inside because she wore ripped jeans.
 If you find yourself in a similar situation, go to the shops outside the gates They sell cheap boho pants which are stylish and look good on both men and women.
 As for footwear, comfortable, flat shoes are ideal since you’ll be walking the whole day.